Get

 Final Thoughts

-Unfortunately, Maine Coon cats are not hypoallergenic, but there are ways you can minimize your allergic reactions.
+Unfortunately, Maine Coon cats are not hypoallergenic, but there are some ways to minimize your allergic reactions to a certain degree.
 Given that all cats produce the protein allergen, it’s a good idea to learn about minimizing allergic reactions, regardless of whether you select a Maine Coon breed.

 By spending extra time grooming your cat, cleaning your house, and taking allergy medication, even allergy sufferers can live happily among a stunning Maine Coon.